‘Lucifer’ Season 2 Spoilers: Who Is Candy Morningstar? Season 3 Moves To LA

 Lucifer fans are going to wait a long time for the rest of the episodes to return, but when it does a new character is expected to be part of the story.
 Episode 14 of Season 2 is titled “Candy Morningstar,” and fans are wondering who this mysterious character is.

-Lucifer Season 2 is currently on a hiatus, and the series will return with the episode on May 1.
+Lucifer Season 2 is currently on a hiatus and the series will return with the episode on May 1.
 Fans last saw Tom Ellis’ character taking the desperate measure of having himself killed by his friends, Maze (Leslie-Ann Brandt) and Dr. Linda Martin (Rachel Harris) so he can go to Hell.
 There, he talked to the late professor who had the antidote to the poison that put Chloe’s (Lauren German) life in danger.

 After his successful mission, Chloe’s life was saved and while recuperating, she told Lucifer that they will talk once she feels better.
 When Chloe got out of the hospital, she went to look for her partner, who had rejected all of her calls.
 Once she visited his place, the detective only found white sheets draped over all of the furniture and Lucifer gone.